 Chaccu ceremony, a ritual historically dedicated to the celebration of PachaMama (Mother Earth) and

 other Andean gods.
-Part of this ceremony evolves gathering these wild camelids and harvesting the small amount of extremely fine, highly prized golden-hued fiber they produce before returning them to their wild habitat.
-During the Inca empire, only royalty were allowed to wear vicuña clothing as they were considered to be highly sacred.
+Part of this ceremony involves gathering these wild camelids and harvesting the small amount of extremely fine, highly prized golden-hued fiber they produce before returning them to their wild habitat.
+During the Inca empire, only royalty were allowed to wear vicuña clothing as it was considered to be highly sacred.
 The Chaccu festival is still observed to this day and beyond being a ritual that is deeply rooted in traditions ensuring fertile crops and animals for the year to come, it is nowadays also a way to gather donations from sustainable-minded travelers attending or participating in the event in order to promote and encourage conservation efforts of wild vicuñas.

 Loved and cherished, alpacas played a crucial role in the survival and prosperity of the indigenous people of the Andes.
 They still are today an intricate part of the Peruvian culture and of those of neighboring countries.

 Often referred to as the cashmere of the Andes, alpaca fiber is one of the finest natural fiber available worldwide.
 Alpaca fiber has long occupied a central place in the customs and crafting of traditional costumes in the Andean culture and still is today at the forefront of the farming and textile industry in South America.

 The finest alpaca fiber grades are similar to cashmere in terms of softness while the coarser grades are closer to traditional sheep wool.
 Alpaca fiber’s fineness variations makes it very versatile raw product that can be transformed into a variety of end products.